kantek/kantek/README.md

 - Put the Authentication data into the config file.
 - Run bot.py

+## Migrating from ArangoDB to Postgres
+If you postgres runs on nonstandard values set `pg_db_username`, `pg_db_name`, `pg_db_host`, `pg_db_port`, `pg_db_password`
+Stop your bot and run `migrate_to_postgres.py`.
+This will move everything over.
+If you have removed blacklist items with the old database you now might see `<retired item from legacy database>` as items when querying for some indices.
+This is done to keep the new indices the same.
+These items are disabled and users won't be banned for it.
+Once the migration is done.
+Change your `db_*` to the new settings and restart the bot.

 ## Config
 ### api_id
 Get it from http://my.telegram.org/